beetbox/audioread/README.rst

   Catch GStreamer's exception when necessary components, such as ``uridecodebin``, are missing.
   The GStreamer backend now accepts relative paths.
+  Fix a hang in GStreamer when the stream finishes before it begins (when reading broken files).

 0.8
   All decoding errors are now subclasses of ``DecodeError``.